trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 **Dropout: Training versus test time:**
 ![img](https://github.com/hiromis/notes/raw/master/lesson6/7.png)

-There is an interesting feature of dropout.
-We talk about training time and test time (we also call inference time).
-Training time is when we're actually doing that those weight updates - the backpropagation.
-The training time, dropout works the way we just saw.
+There is an interesting feature of dropout regarding *training time* and *test time* (AKA inference time).
+Training time is when we're actually updating the weights - doing backpropagation etc. During training time, dropout works the way we just saw.

-At test time we turn off dropout.
-We're not going to do dropout anymore because we wanted to be as accurate as possible.
-We're not training so we can't cause it to overfit when we're doing inference.
-But what that means is if previously `p` was 0.5, then half the activations were being removed.
-Which means when they're all there, now our overall activation level is twice of what it used to be. *Therefore, in the paper, they suggest multiplying all of your weights at test time by `p`.*
+At test time however we *turn off* dropout.
+We're not going to do dropout anymore because we want it to be as accurate as possible.
+It's not updating any weights at test time so overfitting obviously isn't an issue.
+But there is a small issue here.
+If previously `p` was set to 0.5, then half the activations were being removed.
+Which means when we turn them all back on again, now our overall activation level is _twice_ what it used to be. *Therefore, in the paper, they suggest multiplying all of the weights affect by dropout at test time by `p`.*